-"Adjustment Period" means the 30-calendar day period ending on (and including) the date that this registration statement is declared effective.
+"Adjustment Period" means the 30-calendar day period ending on (and including) the date that the Company's registration statement on Form F-1 (Registration No. 333-262699) (the "F-1 Registration Statement") is declared effective.

 "Adjustment Period VWAP" means the volume weighted average price of a Class A Ordinary Share, as reported on the Nasdaq, determined for the Trading Days that occur during the Adjustment Period (as reported on Bloomberg).